llimllib/js-prettier/README.md

 js-prettier is a simple vim script to run the [prettier](https://github.com/jlongster/prettier/) command on save, show errors if they appear, and not hose your work if they do.

-js-prettier is ripped directly from the wonderful work in https://github.com/fatih/vim-go, which is unfortunately encumbered with a confusing license.
-I am not yet sure how this code is licensed, but I'd like to BSD it.
-For now, use at your own risk.
+js-prettier is ripped directly from the wonderful work in https://github.com/fatih/vim-go.

 ## Install